-3. An objection may be lodged by its-
+- 3. An objection may be lodged by its-

-(a) being lodged with the Clerk in writing by the objector; or
+- (a) being lodged with the Clerk in writing by the objector; or

-(b) being sent by e-mail from the objector's e-mail address and, not later than 7 days after being sent by e-mail, the objector lodging a copy in writing with the Clerk.
+- (b) being sent by e-mail from the objector's e-mail address.

-4. The Presiding Officer shall determine the proper form of objections.
+- 4. The Presiding Officer shall determine the proper form of objections.

-5. An objection is admissible only if it-
+- 5. An objection is admissible only if it-

-(a) is in proper form;
+- (a) is in proper form;

-(b) sets out the nature of the objection;
+- (b) sets out the nature of the objection;